drts01/notes/stackedit/az.md

 Leaders have relentlessly high standards — many people may think these standards are unreasonably high.
 Leaders are continually raising the bar and drive their teams to deliver high quality products, services, and processes.
 Leaders ensure that defects do not get sent down the line and that problems are fixed so they stay fixed.

 Proper implementation of secret propagation.
+I was not satified with the sec

 ## Think Big